Anderson Cooper: Early life and education

 Cooper was born in Manhattan, New York City, the younger son of writer Wyatt Emory Cooper and artist Gloria Vanderbilt.
 His maternal grandparents were millionaire equestrian Reginald Claypoole Vanderbilt of the Vanderbilt family and socialite Gloria Morgan Vanderbilt, and Reginald's patrilineal great-grandfather was business magnate Cornelius Vanderbilt, who founded the prominent Vanderbilt shipping and railroad fortune.
 He has two older half-brothers, Leopold Stanislaus "Stan" Stokowski (b.
 1950) and Christopher Stokowski (b.
 1952), from Gloria's ten-year marriage to conductor Leopold Stokowski.
 In 2014, Cooper appeared in Henry Louis Gates Jr.'s Finding Your Roots, where he learned of an ancestor, Burwell Boykin, who was a slave owner from the southern United States.
-Gloria Morgan was a granddaughter of American Civil War brevet Major General Hugh Judson Kilpatrick, who was with General William Tecumseh Sherman on his march through Georgia, and of the Major General's Chilean wife, Luisa Fernandez de Valdivieso.
-Through Reginald, he is a second cousin, once removed, of screenwriter James Vanderbilt.
-He is also a third cousin, once removed, of actor Timothy Olyphant.

 Cooper's media experience began early.
 As a baby, he was photographed by Diane Arbus for Harper's Bazaar.
 At the age of three, Cooper was a guest on The Tonight Show on September 17, 1970, appearing with his mother.
 At the age of nine, he appeared on To Tell the Truth as an impostor.
 From age 10 to 13, Cooper modeled with Ford Models for Ralph Lauren, Calvin Klein and Macy's.